arthursw/wetlands/docs/getting_started.md

     segmentationPath = "img02_segmentation.png"

     # Initialize the environment manager
-    # Cema will use the existing Micromamba installation at the specified path (e.g., "micromamba/") if available;
+    # Wetlands will use the existing Micromamba installation at the specified path (e.g., "micromamba/") if available;
     # otherwise it will automatically download and install Micromamba in a self-contained manner.
     environmentManager = EnvironmentManager("micromamba/")